Biden reappoints Jerome Powell as Fed chairman at a critical time for the economy

 That criticism failed to get much traction, though.
 The co-sponsors of the Dodd-Frank law behind those bank regulations, former Sen. Chris Dodd, D-Conn., and former Rep. Barney Frank, D-Mass., have defended Powell and said he deserves a second term.

-Former Dallas Fed president Robert Kaplan and former Boston Fed president Eric Rosengren retired last month, after the trades came to light.
-Both men have denied any wrongdoing, but Kaplan acknowledged the controversy could be a distraction for the central bank.
+Former Dallas Fed President Robert Kaplan and former Boston Fed President Eric Rosengren retired last month after the trades came to light.
+Both men have denied any wrongdoing, but Kaplan acknowledged that the controversy could be a distraction for the central bank.
 Rosen said he was stepping down for health reasons.

 The Fed's inspector general is reviewing the two men's trades, which appear to be in compliance with the central bank's rules at the time.
-The Fed has since adopted stricter rules, which limit the trading of individual stocks and bonds, and require disclosure of any trades within 30 days.
+The Fed has since adopted stricter rules that limit the trading of individual stocks and bonds and require disclosure of any trades within 30 days.

 Powell's nomination is subject to confirmation in the Senate, where he is expected to get broad, bipartisan support.